StefanoBuccelli/intan_project/Hardware/Stimulation Controller/Documentation.md

 ### Interaction with INTAN architecture ###

 All added computation is performed in the *cust_arch* module that is positioned between the main state machine that controls data flows and the FIFO that stores data waiting for USB transfer.
-Therefore, both data input and data output of *cust_arch* use the data stream format that is used by INTAN for USB transfers. the *cust_arch* module can also replace any data with results it computed itself.
+Therefore, both data input and data output of *cust_arch* use the data stream format that is used by INTAN for USB transfers. the *cust_arch* module can also replace any data with results it computed itself, so

 ### Computation module Architecture ###

-For there is no computation implemented in *cust_arch* today, there is no architecture available yet... :(
+There is only a High pass filter implemented.
+This filter is exactly the same that is provided for the analog output, but it is performed on all 128 channels.

+the communication between computation modules is standardized:
+ - each data sample goes with the ID of its channel to avoid messing up data
+ - flow protocol:
+    * each module outputs its data as soon as they are available (data_ready)
+    * the data receiver tells if it accepts the data with the data_read I/O.
+    * if data in ouptut is not accepted by the receiver module, the emitter hold the data and data_ready bit until data is accepted by the receiver
+    * data are actually exchanged when both data_ready and read_chan are set.

 ---
 ## Development remarks ##